 2. Annual VAT accounting: a VAT return is prepared and submitted to HMRC every 12 months, but VAT payments are made quarterly based on the last return.

 3. Flat-rate VAT scheme: for smaller businesses, it may be possible to register for the flat-rate VAT scheme.
 Using this method, you simply pay a percentage of your turnover to HMRC as VAT.
 It is important to note, however, that if you register for flat-rate VAT, you will not be able to reclaim the VAT on your purchases (with the exception of some capital assets with a value in excess of £2,000).
 The exact flat rate you pay depends on the type of business.
 If you wish to join the flat-rate VAT scheme, you can do so online or complete for VAT600 FRS.
+You can join the HMRC VAT flat rate scheme if you are VAT registered and you expect your turnover to be £150,000 or less (excluding VAT) in the next 12 months.

-4. Cash VAT accounting: Using this method, HMRC make the assumption that you collect or pay VAT when money is exchanged rather than when you raise an invoice for your goods or services.
+4. Cash VAT accounting: Using this method, HMRC makes the assumption that you collect or pay VAT when money is exchanged rather than when you raise an invoice for your goods or services.
 The benefit of this method is that VAT is only paid when you receive payment of your invoices.
 To use cash accounting, you must be registered for VAT and have an estimated VAT taxable turnover of £1.35 million or less in the next 12 months.
 HMRC advises that you do not need to tell them if you wish to use cash accounting.

 What happens once I have registered for VAT?